Giving thanks = what's important.

 elsewhere in the world.
 There is no equivalent in Australia ,

-or New Zealand , or the UK , or
+or New Zealand , or the UK US , and in Canada

 What to be thankful for?